County: DA's access restricted; full-time assistant resigns

 Landis said the aim is to have a group of people with a vested interest in improving the system who can meet, discuss challenges and share ideas.

-Unlike some larger counties, the move is not a state-mandated one, he said.
+Unlike in some larger counties, the move is not a state-mandated one, he said.